-Join Richard Harrington for an in-depth discussion in this video Loading from Aperture, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Loading from Aperture, part of Learning Photomatix Pro.

 …Let's switch over to aperture for just moment…and you'll see that it's essentially the same.…With your images selected in your library, you could chose…Photos > Edit with Plug-in and then select Photomatix HDR.…This brings up a very similar dialog offering you the…ability to align those images,…compensating for any hand-held shooting issues.…That looks good.…Let's choose Merge to HDR.…There it is.
 It's handed off.…It's running in a plug-in right inside the aperture environment, but it…does match the controls very similarly to what you'll see later on.…

 In this case, let's choose something a little more abstract, sort of a…painterly look that really boost the colors there, and makes that quite vivid.…I like that.…I'm going to just pull the midtones down a bit, clip…the blacks so they're really crisp and pop those whites.…That looks great, let's bring that saturation…up for a new level of intensity.…Click Save.…The images are fused and will be returned to your aperture library.…Notice the fused image is returned to the library and the originals are left behind.…

 This course was created and produced by Rich Harrington.
 We're honored to host this material in our library.

 - Loading bracketed photos